modxorg/Docs/en/extras/renderresources/index.md

 ### Download

-It can be downloaded from within the MODx Revolution manager via [Package Management](developing-in-modx/advanced-development/package-management "Package Management"), or from the MODx Extras Repository, here: <http://modx.com/extras/package/renderresources>
+It can be downloaded from within the MODX Revolution manager via [Package Management](developing-in-modx/advanced-development/package-management "Package Management"), or from the MODx Extras Repository, here: <http://modx.com/extras/package/renderresources>

 It is NOT a replacement for Ditto, but rather an alternative component that can accomplish some of the things that the more specialized components do, i.e. Ditto, Wayfinder, Breadcrumbs; basically anything that output the properties for a list of Resources (formerly Documents in MODx Evolution).